 Sometimes value can only be measured as the “market price” – what you’d have to pay for the next best service, frequently an hourly rate.
 We’ll give you hourly rate quotes that depend on the issues and how quickly and confidently we should be able to solve them.
 They’ll reflect the relative scarcity of our relevant knowledge and experience.
 The firm will employ staff lawyers.
 Their quoted rates will depend on relevant experience in relation to the market, just like the partners.
 And like the partners they’ll vary according to how busy they are.
 Try us – if we’re not busy you might get a bargain.

 A negotiated fixed fee related to the results we expect to provide so we can spend as much of our time as possible bringing to bear our unique mix of skill, experience, judgment, and connections.
 We specify a mutually beneficial arrangement in advance.
 This may include sharing your risk when we are reasonably able to assess it.

-Fixed price – Unhappy experience tells us that legal things often take longer than most good faith estimates.
-If a fixed price quote is needed we’ll add a safety margin.
-But with our experience we should be able to simplify most issues.
+Legal issues often take longer than many good faith estimates.
+If a fixed price quote is requested we add a safety margin.
+But with our extensive experience we expect to simplify most issues.

 We’re in a firm (instead of working as barristers alone) because we like to work with stimulating colleagues.
 Comparing notes, getting a gross error check – they’re part of prudent legal practice, but being intrigued by colleagues’ interesting problems is also what we love about practising law.